This road trip from Manila to Leyte is the longest Hali and I have been on so far, starting from Buendia and ending in Kalanggaman Island.

 Our whole group met up at Buendia and left in the evening of Tuesday and were back early morning of the same day of the following week.

-Road trip south of Manila itinerary
+Road trip from Manila to Leyte itinerary

 I would like to credit our tour organizers, Ate Moon and Kuya Brahma, for the original itinerary.
 I’d edited it a bit to reflect the actual schedule we followed.